MurphyPone/murphypone.github.io/src/content/modeling-uncertainty.md

 ### Conclusion

 If the answer you get from the simulation has an unacceptable variance, i.e. turns out the number of possibilities will not break even or the spread is so large that, even though the mean looks okay, you're not super confident in the decision since if outcomes err towards the extremes, things could go terribly wrong, the model _can tell you where you need to invest measurements_ to reduce uncertainty.
-Since every factor is itself represented by a probability distribution you can "ask about it's standard deviation" and see _how confusedy you are_ correlated to how spread out the data is.
+Since every factor is itself represented by a probability distribution you can "ask about it's standard deviation" and see _how confused you are_ correlated to how spread out the data is.
 You can then invest in some studies within your business to get those ranges tightened further than that 90% CI you started with.

 Recall that 100% certainty is great!
 But almost always unattainable, therefore any reduction in uncertainty is valuable.